rails/rails/guides/source/caching_with_rails.md

 ```

 With `touch` set to true, any action which changes `updated_at` for a game
-column will also change it in the associated product column, thereby expiring
+record will also change it for the associated product, thereby expiring the
-the cache.
+cache.

 ### Low-Level Caching